brittanyrw/git/README.md

 ![Screenshot of terminal running git init command](imgs/git-init.png)
 ### Git Init
 Initializes Git

-Tells Git to start tracking your files
+* Tells Git to start tracking your files
-Run inside of a directory (folder)
+* Run inside of a directory (folder).
+Any changes you make in that folder will then be tracked by Git.

 ***

 ![Screenshot of terminal running git status command](imgs/git-status.png)
 ### Git Status
 Outputs the status of your files

+Some information git status can give you includes:
-What branch you are on
+* What branch you are on
-Which files are being tracked
+* Which files are being tracked
-Which files have been altered
+* Which files have been altered
-Local branch vs remote branch
+* What the status is of your local branch vs the remote branch

 ***

 ![Screenshot of terminal running git add command](imgs/git-add.png)
 ### Git Add
 Tells Git which files to add to the staging area
-Can add all files
+* Can add all files
-Can add individual files
+* Can add individual files

 ***